wp-plugins/cackle/readme.txt

 = 2.04 =
 * Support Single Sign-On (SSO) which allows the registered (on your site) users work with widget and post comments.

+= 2.05 =
+* Bugfix for exporting comments to Cackle